kevmarsden/remove-unneeded-blocks/readme.txt

 == Description ==

 This plugin creates a settings page to manage the blocks that are displayed in post editor.
+Disabling blocks in the backend will not impact how they are rendered on the frontend and blocks in existing posts can still be edited.

 == Screenshots ==